 - 8.3.1 The village centre has several specific issues.
 The High Street does not have the capacity for current levels of traffic let alone any further expansion of the village.
 There is insufficient parking space and lack of suitable locations to build such parking spaces.
 69% of respondents to the Neighbourhood Plan Survey agreed that there are not enough parking spaces in and around the High Street.
 Each issue is discussed below.
-For further information on actions to solve the village centre issues see APPENDIX D for the Neighbourhood Plan Action Plan. - 8.3.2 A planning appeal was refused in October 2019 (COM/3223576) for the installation of six tarmac surfaced parking bays on common land comprising a roadside grassed verge in the High Street.
+For further information on actions to solve the village centre issues see APPENDIX D for the Neighbourhood Plan. - 8.3.2 A planning appeal was refused in October 2019 (COM/3223576) for the installation of six tarmac surfaced parking bays on common land comprising a roadside grassed verge in the High Street.
 The land was deemed to be green amenity space and the Inspector felt that the damaging urbanising effect would have unacceptably harmed landscape interests. - 8.3.3 The village centre is fortunate to have a public transport service.
 This is beneficial to the environment.
 An improved public transport service would contribute to reducing congestion in the village.
+To encourage greater use of passenger transport, the Parish Council will work with other organisations to enhance public transport infrastructure through S106 contributions/community infrastructure levy (CIL) funding or other funding mechanisms.
+It will also look to use elements of its enhanced local CIL funding once the Plan is made on such works.
+Infrastructure provision can include bus services, taxis and other publicly available community/charitable passenger services, along with public transport infrastructure improvements that include high-quality waiting areas, enhanced accessibility to public transport and prioritisation of public transport modes.
+Possible options are set out in the Action Plan in APPENDIX D.